forestgrape/coronavirus/monitor_and_control.md

 #### Isolation/Home-Lockdown
 To reduce spread isolation/home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
-* isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
+* Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
-* there are reasons against a complete stay at home order in my opinion as of 31.7.2020:
+* There are reasons against a complete stay at home order in my opinion as of 31.7.2020:
-    - going outside is important for an intact immune system and good health.
+    - Going outside is important for an intact immune system and good health.
 This is important for infected too.
-    - indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.
+    - Indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

     Preventing spread opportunities e.g. both indoor and crowded public spaces is important however.